An arm lift or brachioplasty is a body contouring procedure designed to address loose and sagging skin of the arms.

 Recovery Time: Approx. 1.5 weeks

-The option of liposuction alone is limited with this condition.
+The option of liposuction alone is limited.
 Liposuction will remove fat, rendering the remaining skin even looser.
-An arm lift is required to remove excess skin to tighten and lift the arm.
+An arm lift (brachioplasty) is adopted to remove excess skin to tighten and lift the arm.
 There are a small group of patients, however, who have large arms with relatively tight skin and may benefit from liposuction alone.

 As skin appearance becomes looser, some degree of skin reduction will be necessary in addition to liposuction.
-In this larger group, a combination of liposuction with skin excision of the upper arm extending into the armpit is the best option.
+In this larger group, a combination of liposuction with skin excision of the upper arm extending into the armpit may be the best option.

-For many patients with the classic bat wing type of problem, a formal brachioplasty will be required.
+For many patients, a formal brachioplasty will be the most appropriate option.
 This will involve an excision or skin tightening from the armpit down to the elbow.
-While this is a significant scar to accept, this approach will deliver a superior dramatic result.
+While this is a significant scar to accept, this approach will deliver a more dramatic result.

 Modern brachioplasty practiced by Dr Drielsma involves a combination of radical liposuction with skin only excision and tightening.
-Further, this approach preserves the underlying arteries, viens, nerves and lymphatic tissues and dramatically reduces wound healing problems.
-Brachioplasty is now a relatively smooth procedure with predictable healing and low complications.
+Further, this approach preserves the underlying arteries, viens, nerves and lymphatic tissues and reduces wound healing problems.
+Brachioplasty is a procedure with predictable healing and low complications.

 Brachioplasty takes some 3 hours to perform.
 It is done under general anaesthetic with a one night hospital stay.
 Dr Drielsma uses dissolving stitches which do not require removal.